-Green landscapes, rolling hills, romantic castles, waves crashing against rocky cliffs, energetic dancing, pubs packed with people – these are all things that come to mind when you think of Ireland.
-It’s truly a magical country, from folklore to fiddle music to ancient stone castles sitting on a hilltop.
+Green landscapes, rolling hills, romantic castles, waves crashing against rocky cliffs, energetic dancing, and pubs packed with people come to mind when you think of Ireland.
+It’s truly a magical country, from folklore to fiddle music to ancient stone castles on a hilltop.
 No matter how much or little time you have, you’ll be able to get a taste of the Gaelic experience.
 Wander down quaint cobblestone streets in Galway, and peruse the shops that line either side.
 Enjoy scenic drives through the countryside, and view the Celtic crosses, beehive huts, and sheep grazing in the fields.
 Visit St. Patrick Cathedral in Dublin, and admire its Gothic architecture, massive spire, beautiful stained-glass windows, and ornate paintings adorning the walls.
 This enchanting country has something to delight every traveler!

 Tours & Packages